cucy/learnlanguage/go/books/go system program.md

 - What is a web application?
 - About the net/http Go package
 - Developing web clients
+  - Fetching a single URL
+    - Setting a timeout
+  - Developing better web clients
 - A small web server
 - The html/template package
 - About JSON
+  - Saving JSON data
+  - Parsing JSON data
+  - Using Marshal() and Unmarshal()
 - Using MongoDB
+  - Basic MongoDB administration
+  - Using the MongoDB Go driver
+  - Creating a Go application that displays MongoDB data
+  - Creating an application that displays MySQL data
 - A handy command-line utility
 - Exercises
 - Summary